ShashwatPatel107/Resume_Portfolio/README.md

 ## 📌ABOUT ME
-I have expertly support business decisions by gathering, organizing, and analyzing large scale data utilizing a variety of tools and technologies.
-I have a strong grasp of data analytics techniques such dashboard design, report authoring, data mining, data merging, statistics, and critical thinking.
-I am also fluent in Python, R, SQL, Excel, Power BI, and Tableau.
+I have a proven track record of supporting business decisions through the expert gathering, organization, analysis, and visualization of large-scale data, leveraging a diverse range of tools and technologies.
+My expertise extends to a comprehensive understanding of data analytics techniques, encompassing data mapping, cleansing, validation, processing, mining, merging, statistical analysis, dashboard design, report authoring, and critical thinking.
+I am highly proficient in Python, R, SQL, Excel, Power BI, and Tableau.
+Furthermore, I have practical experience in technical and business writing, contributing to the development of BRD, FRD, and SRS documentation.
+I am also well-versed in the end-to-end Software Development Life Cycle (SDLC) using Agile and Scrum methodologies.

 ## 🚀 Featured Projects